eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     - a remote WSCD, a remote device, such as a Hardware Security Module (HSM), accessed over a network.
-    - a local external WSCD, an external device, such as a smart card issued specifically to the User for this purpose,
+    - a local external WSCD, an external device, such as a smart card issued to the User specifically for this purpose,
-    - a local internal WSCD, an integrated component within the User device, such as a SIM, e-SIM, or embedded Secure Element,
+    - a local internal WSCD, a component within the User device, such as a SIM, e-SIM, or embedded Secure Element,
-    - a local native WSCD, a component embedded in the User device, accessed via an API provided by the operating system.
+    - a local native WSCD, a component embedded in the User device and accessed via an API provided by the operating system.
-- **Wallet Secure Cryptographic Application (WSCA):** an application that manages critical assets by being linked to and using the cryptographic and non-cryptographic functions provided by the wallet secure cryptographic device.
+- **Wallet Secure Cryptographic Application (WSCA):** an application that manages critical assets by being linked to and using the cryptographic and non-cryptographic functions provided by the Wallet Secure Cryptographic Device.
+The WSCA interfaces directly with the Wallet Instance.
+For more details see [Section 4.5](#45-wscd-architecture-types).
-The WSCA interfaces directly with the Wallet Instance and may be provided either by the Wallet Provider, as in the case of a remote WSCD, or by the User Device manufacturer, in the case of a local native WSCD.
 - **Wallet Provider backend (WPB**): The Wallet Provider backend offers Users support with their Wallet Units, performs essential maintenance, and issues Wallet Unit Attestations through the Wallet Provider Interface (WPI).